codegrits/DataStreamReceiver/README.md

 eye tracking data and simply visualize them in two separate windows.

 When you install DataStreamReceiver, CodeGRITS will be installed automatically as a dependency.
+DataStreamReceiver serves as an example project for future plugin developers and researchers to learn how to use the real-time data API.

 ## Build